CascadianVR/Auto-Toggle-Creator/README.md

 # Current known Issues
 - When toggles are created, the VRCExpressionMenu item duplicates if one with the same name already exists.
 - Random edge cases where error can occure due to names, order or invalid objects.
-- Error sometime when selecting multiple game objects in scene.
+- Error sometimes when selecting multiple game objects in scene.
 Does not effect anything but NO CLUE why :/

 # Video Example of Use
 https://user-images.githubusercontent.com/90723146/139313836-1ec916b7-0690-41e6-8618-0a07ccd5f799.mp4